lakshman-reddy-sudo/sit-lms-notifier/README.md

 lxml
 ```

-Installed automatically by the GitHub Actions workflow.
-No local installation needed.
+Installed automatically by GitHub Actions.
+No local setup needed.

 ---

 ## 🔒 Security

-- Your LMS credentials are stored as **GitHub Encrypted Secrets** — they are never visible in logs, to collaborators, or to GitHub itself
+- LMS credentials are stored as **GitHub Encrypted Secrets** — never visible in logs or to anyone else
-- The script never stores or transmits your credentials anywhere other than directly to your institution's LMS login endpoint
+- The script only sends credentials directly to your institution's LMS login endpoint

 ---